huanyu-li/SemicONTO/README.md

 ### What equipments or softwares do you use in your workflow?

-### When you design a semiconductor, what materials properties do you focus on?
+### When you design a semiconductor, what material properties do you focus on?

 ### Do you need some data (e.g., published in other papers) before you design your semiconductors?
 If so, what is such data about?